The Center for Exploration and Travel Health (CETH) at the California Academy of Sciences has two missions:

 Travel Services Mission

-The clinical division of the Center will consist of an in-house travel medicine and expedition consulting practice that will manage pre-travel and post-return medical concerns of Academy staff.
-The breadth of care will include:
+The clinical division of the Center consists of an in-house travel medicine and expedition consulting practice that manages pre-travel and post-return medical concerns of Academy staff.
+The breadth of care includes:

-- Recommend and administer vaccinations, prepare medications and special precautions for those entering areas with known hazards such as drug-resistant malaria, cholera, or special environmental hazards.
+- Recommend and administer vaccinations, prepare medications, and provide special precautions for those entering areas with known hazards, such as drug-resistant malaria, cholera, or special environmental hazards

 - Consult on Academy (and Aquarium) safety matters such as the handling of venomous animals, disaster planning and first-aid classes, in continued collaboration with the Department of Emergency Medicine at University of California, San Francisco (USCF).

 With Academy scientists and physicians working together, the ability to expand our range of knowledge and publish biological and medical findings will be unique among the world's museums.

 CETH Snakebite Project

 Current CETH projects focus on understanding the social and environmental inequities that cause the unequal burden of snakebite worldwide and addressing solutions to this public health crisis.
 In the past, CETH staff have published papers on a variety of topics, such as common desert illnesses and CT scan techniques for dinosaur eggs.